 - I can fast.”

-Taken in the story’s context, Siddhartha’s reply referred to his confidence that he could conduct business free from greed, hatred, and delusion.
-Siddhartha radiated charisma and was hired on the spot.
-In a short time his dispassionate mindset led to a profitable expansion of the business.
+Taken in the story’s context, Siddhartha’s reply referred to his confidence that he could conduct business flawlessly because he was free of greed, hatred, and delusion.
+Siddhartha’s charisma dispelled doubt of his competence and he was hired on the spot.
+As Siddhartha predicted, his dispassionate mindset led to a steady expansion of the business and its reputation.

-At first his previous experience as a spiritual seeker seemed to protect Siddhartha from the self-indulgence of his new life.
-Over time, his protective detachment from his pastimes of drinking and gambling dissolved and he became thoroughly entangled in his life choices.
-One night he left in disgust and attempted suicide.
+Initially his previous experience as a spiritual seeker seemed to protect Siddhartha from the self-indulgence of his new life.
+Over time, his protective detachment from his pastimes of drinking and gambling broke down and he became increasingly entangled in his dissipation.
+One night he became completely disgusted with himself and attempted suicide.

-When analyzing the reasons for poor outcomes, one should look for an underlying fear that can explain the suboptimal performance (credit this insight to Gus Lee and his book Courage, The Backbone of Leadership).
-Then, by acting with better awareness of those fears, one can confront challenging situations more effectively.
+Gus Lee, in his book Courage, The Backbone of Leadership, suggests that when analyzing the reasons for poor outcomes, one should look for one’s underlying fears as a cause for suboptimal performance.
+Then, by acting with better awareness of those fears, one can confront these situations more effectively.

-In Siddhartha’s case, a fear of not being “unique enough” created anxieties that made him vulnerable:
+In Siddhartha’s case, he had a fear of not being “unique enough” which decreased his effectiveness:

 - He left his father never to return because of his father’s “conventional” Brahman beliefs which Siddhartha chose not to follow.